 When We Die

-Thankfully most souls leave this world through the first two avenues.
+Thankfully most souls leave this world through the first two avenues, natural causes and accidents.
 In those cases when we leave our physical body, we (our soul) doesn’t actually “leave”.
 There have been too many people who have shared their Near Death experiences (NDE), for us to ignore these accounts.
 Between these accounts and what we’ve been taught from Metaphysical teachings, we have a theoretical idea of what happens when we die.
 Add to that the information adept channels have acquired from spirit, and we think we have a pretty good bead on things.

-First thing to mention is that time doesn’t pass on the Spiritual plane as it does here on the physical, so what a few moments means is different to each person; keep that in mind.
+First thing to mention is that time doesn’t pass on the Spiritual plane as it does here on the physical, so what a few moments means here vs there is different to each person; keep that in mind.

 People who have gone through sudden NDEs, and people who have been on death’s doorstep, but still able to talk, all have reported seeing deceased relatives come to them when the “end” is near.
 My father had this experience.
 He passed when he was in his 70s.
 He saw his Mother and Brother for sure.
 We think his Sister-in-Law was present and possibly two others (another brother and his father who both passed when my Dad was in his 20s).
 That experience has given me the confirmation I needed to prove this concept to be real and valid in my faith.

-Some accounts have said that they felt their body stand up, but they looked back and saw their physical body on the bed.
+Some accounts have said that they felt their body stand up, but they looked back and saw their physical body on the bed or on the ground.
 They heard someone say or declare that they slipped into a coma.
-But in this state, they could see everything going on, and they saw a silver cord going from they called their spiritual body to their physical body laying on the bed.
+But in this state, they could see everything going on, and they saw a silver cord going from what they called their spiritual body to their physical body laying beneath them.

 This cord has also been reported by people who have gone into deep meditation and astrally traveled (again a different topic).
-Metaphysical teachings tell us that this silver cord is the energy cord that connects the soul to the physical body, and to the larger Divine Spirit.
+Metaphysical teachings tell us that this silver cord is the energy cord that connects the soul to the physical body, and from the soul to the larger Divine Spirit.
 While we’re alive, the cord is intact.
-When we die, the cord to the physical body is broken and the soul travels back to the greater spirit.
+When we die, the cord to the physical body is broken and the soul can travel back to the greater spirit at its leisure.
+In other words, the soul doesn’t automatically zip back to the larger spirit.
+It’s work isn’t completed yet.

 Those who have had NDEs say that they see the silver cord, but that it never breaks.
 They are told it’s not their time and they’re sent back to the physical body.
 Our teachings tell us that when our mission has been completed, the silver cord breaks, but we don’t automatically leave this world.
 Most souls prefer to remain and ensure their physical body is taken care of, with respect and dignity.
 They also use this time to say good-bye to those they love.
 Ask people around you who have lost family members if they dreamed of their loved one soon after their death.
 Or felt their presence.
 I bet you’ll find a large number of people telling you about their encounters.
 Our loved ones come to us easily in dreams, because our thick brains are out of the way and they can connect with our subconscious so much easier.

 There are many accounts from adept psychics who have seen and talked with deceased spirits who have explained they are present to watch over the ones they left behind.
 But that they will leave eventually to complete their spiritual mission.
 So your husband or wife, mother or father, or whoever you’ve lost may have been hanging around you and your children to make sure you all are going to be ok.
-When they’re satisfied, their soul will return to the Divine realm of spirit and merge back with the greater spirit they came from.
+When they’re satisfied, their soul will return to the Divine realm of spirit and merge back with the greater spirit they came from taking all their memories, lessons and karmic energy with them.

-As we understand it, there is a time of review.
+As we understand it, there is a time of review for the soul as it returns to the spirit.
 The spirit takes in all the energy from the soul and reviews what was accomplished.
 Basically the blue print now becomes a check list and what was learned is marked off and what was acquired through karma is deposited in the karmic bank so to speak.
 Tallies are made, books are updated and a full accounting is reviewed.

 Many Metaphysical teachers have written about this process.
 And some theologians believe it is the source of the Christian “judgement day” process contained in the Bible.
 You die, go to the Gates of Heaven where St. Peter reviews your life and passes judgement on your soul.